SURUJ404/Jenkins-Devops-/Getting-Started/README.md

 ```

 > **Security Note:** By default Jenkins runs on port `8080`.
+You can test the Jenkins dashboard locally using `http://localhost:8080`, but if you are deploying Jenkins on a cloud VM or remote server, you must create a new inbound rule under your instance security settings/firewall so that port `8080` is accessible.
+Configure the rule in AWS Security Groups, UFW, Azure NSG, GCP Firewall, or your hosting provider’s firewall settings to allow inbound TCP traffic on port `8080`.

+> **Security Note:** By default Jenkins runs on port `8080`.
 You can test the Jenkins dashboard locally using `http://localhost:8080`, but if you are deploying Jenkins on a cloud VM or remote server, you must configure your firewall/security rules (AWS Security Groups, UFW, Azure NSG, GCP Firewall, etc.) to allow inbound access to port `8080`.